 The vertical integration and cascading effect of VAT resulting from the exemption of financial services can be eliminated by taxing financial services.
-However, due to the difficulties in determining an appropriate basis for subjecting financial services transactions to VAT, a detailed investigation into the methods of taxing of financial services should be carried out before consideration is given to bringing financial services within the VAT net.
-Although various studies have been carried out in this regard, to date no jurisdiction has successfully subjected financial services transactions (other than fee based financial services) to VAT.
+However, due to the difficulties in determining an appropriate basis of subjecting financial services transactions to VAT, a detailed investigation into the methods of taxing of financial services should be carried out before consideration is given to bring financial services within the VAT net.
+Although various studies have been carried out in this regard, no jurisdiction has to date successfully subjected financial services transactions (other than fee based financial services) to VAT.
+It is also not certain that the taxation of financial services will yield additional VAT revenue.